-- Triodos Bank always reports financial and non-financial information in an integrated report because it is, and has always been, an integrated sustainable business itself
+- Triodos Bank always reported financial and non-financial information in an integrated report because it is, and has always been, an integrated sustainable business itself

-- This unaudited content, plus much more, is also available online (www.annual-report-triodos.com)
+- This content, plus much more, is also available online (www.annual-report-triodos.com)

 - The report’s key content is derived from finding out what’s most important, or material, to Triodos Bank and its stakeholders

 - Triodos Bank’s report challenges the ‘old world’ orthodoxy of focusing on financial targets to understand a bank’s performance

 - Triodos Bank combines qualitative and quantitative evidence of its impact.
 It verifies its impact data and intends to improve how it understands, manages and reports on its non-financial impact in the future.

 An integrated report